 The core of its tonnage is derived from vessels that the group either owns or directly manages.
 In addition to these, over the years, British Marine has chartered in many hundreds of vessels from third parties, mainly in the handysize, supramax, panamax and kamsarmax sectors.

-The core of British marine’s cargo base is derived from the commodities produced from the industrial facilities which the group controls, mainly iron ore and bauxite.
+The core of British Marine’s cargo base is derived from the commodities produced from the industrial facilities which the group controls.
 In addition, British Marine has entered into multiple contracts of affreightment, leveraging off its captive cargo and tonnage to carry cargo, on very competitive terms,mainly to producers and end-users, but also to traders.

 British Marine has built up its own in house commercial and technical management platform based in London and supported by an office in Mumbai, where it employs a team possessing a vast array of experience and expertise in the complexities of oceangoing vessel operations.
 The platform is highly regarded in the market for its high level of professionalism and enjoys a first-class reputation for maintaining vessels to the highest standards.